Four notes. That's all it takes to create the raw material for a hundred songs.

 - Choose 1 to develop into a full 8-bar melody.

-- Experiment with rhythm, chords, and lyrics until it becomes a full section.
+- Experiment with rhythm, chords, and lyrics until it becomes a complete section.

 You can do this in under 30 minutes.
-And if you repeat it daily for a month, you’ll have:
+If you repeat it daily for a month, you'll have:

 - 30 four-note sets